-Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Operation Status Status Notes BIO-1c: Implement California red-legged frog and San Francisco garter snake avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for CRLF and SFGS.
+Miti gatio n Tim Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1c: Implement California red-legged frog and San Francisco garter snake avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for CRLF and SFGS.
 The Wildlife Exclusion Fencing Plans for Segments 1 and 4 were submitted and approved by the wildlife agencies, and installation and monitoring of wildlife exclusion fencing is ongoing.
 No CRLF / SFGS or sign of each species has been observed to date on the Project.
 BIO-1d: Implement western pond turtle avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for WPT.
 No WPT or WPT sign have been observed to date on the Project.
 BIO-1e: Implement Townsend's big-eared bat, pallid bat, hoary bat, and fringed myotis avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities with the potential to disturb bats or their habitat.
-No special-status bats or sign have been observed to date on the Project.
+No special- status bats or sign have been observed to date on the Project.
 BIO-1f: Implement western burrowing owl avoidance measures. x x Ongoing Protocol surveys for Western Burrowing Owl have been conducted from April-July, in 2017, 2018, and 2019, at previously identified potentially suitable habitat locations.
 Note that all of these locations are in Construction Segment 4 (southern Santa Clara and San Jose).
 No Burrowing Owls have been observed during the 2017-2019 surveys.
 Survey reports for the 2017, 2018, and 2019 surveys have been submitted to the JPB for the project

-Mitigation Measure Mitigation Timing Pre- Construction Construction Post- Construction Operation Status Status Notes record.
+Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes record.
 In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, as needed, and if required, they occur no more than 7 days prior to the onset of new ground-disturbing of construction activities.
 Surveys for the 2020 breeding season will commenced in March 2020.
 On March 24, 2020, two burrowing owls were observed adjacent to the Caltrain ROW, near MP 44.6.
 The owls were located approximately 150 feet away from the Caltrain ROW.
-Additional site visits are currently ongoing in order to determine if an active nest is present within the survey area.
-In the meantime, a 200-meter buffer has been implemented.
+Subsequent site visits during this reporting period have shown continued use of a potential burrow by at least one owl, and a 200-meter buffer has been implemented.
 Any future work scheduled to occur within the 200-meter buffer will be coordinated with the Qualified Biologist, in consultation with the JPB and the CDFW, as needed.
-BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures.
-X x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
+BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
 Nesting Bird Surveys recommenced on February 1, 2020 for the 2020 nesting season (February 1, 2020).
-During this reporting period, one active nest was observed (Killdeer nest at Tamien Station between MPs 48.4-48.5), and a no disturbance buffer has been established.
+During this reporting period, an active Cooper's hawk (COHA) nest was observed in a tree adjacent to the tracks near MP 33.5.
+A 250-foot buffer was established around the nest, and any work that occurred within the buffer area was monitored full-time by a qualified biologist.
+No impacts to the